 In this section

-Applicants should normally possess a relevant second class honours degree or better, or an equivalent qualification.
+Applicants should normally possess a second class honours degree or better in any discipline, or an equivalent qualification.
 They must also possess a level of English language competency acceptable to the University.

 Exceptionally, applicants who do not possess academic qualifications at the appropriate level but have substantial relevant work experiencemay be considered for admittance in accordance with the Faculty’s Accreditation of Prior Learning policy.

 The minimum requirement for this course is Academic IELTS 6.0 with no band score less than 5.5.
 Trinity ISE: Pass at level III also meets this requirement for Tier 4 visa purposes.

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

 Teaching is delivered via three day interactive workshops led by leading academics and supported by industry experts.
 The student centred approach focuses on individual needs to deliver relevant up to date content that presents current business strategies.
 The interactive approach allows students to be creative and innovative with solutions and engage in new business approaches.